Do Something Amazing: Join The Coop Committee

 Do you have a little time on your hands and want to get involved?

 The new Coop Rules were voted in during the 2022 AGM at Tablehurst Farm.
-The 2023 AGM is at Plaw Hatch Farm on Saturday 23rd September.
-See you there!
+The Centenary 2024 AGM is again at Tablehurst Farm on Saturday 14th September.

 (*) The AGM is open to everyone, not just shareholders of the Coop, but only shareholders can vote.